An animal face in clay

 Lessons of the Feline Face Vessel

 Ceramics were one of the principal ways Andean cultures recorded their ideas.
 Further, their techniques, imagery, and form—made possible by easily molded and incised surfaces—are all clues for better understanding cultural exchange and changes within a culture.
 In the early stages of their ceramic production, Paracans incorporated a foreign ceramic style and feline into their own ideology, yet ultimately modified the image to match both their unique art style and the new ideas emerging in Paracas culture.
 The bird spout and whistle are particularly notable Paracas innovations.
-This vessel helps underscore that in the latter part of the first millennium B.C.E., Paracas broke further away from a formerly dominant influence and would continue to develop along a more independent path.
+This vessel helps underscore that in the first millennium B.C.E., Paracas broke further away from a formerly dominant influence and would continue to develop along a more independent path.